 An incision is typically made beneath the breast that measures about 2” in length.
 If the implants are being positioned under the muscle, then a portion of the pectoralis muscle is opened to allow access beneath it.
 A pocket is then developed over the rib cage and below the muscle where the implant will be positioned.
 If the implants are being positioned over the muscle, the pocket is developed over the muscle and under the breast tissue.

 In some cases, breast sizers are inserted first before final determinations are made with respect to implant size.
-To permit the smallest incision possible, an empty implant is inserted through the incision, placed in the pocket, filled with sterile saline solution, and positioned.
+To permit the smallest incision possible, a partially filled implant is inserted through the incision into the pocket, filled to the proper volume and positioned correctly.